 Connecting two of Paris’ landmarks – Arc de Triomphe and Place de la Concorde, it’s highly unlikely you’d never find yourself on it.
 Try to contain yourself to window shopping only, though.

 Being the second most expensive street in Europe (behind Bond street in London), Champs-Elysées retail space averages over 1500 USD per square foot per year.
 And since those shops need to turn a profit, you can imagine the prices inside them.

-Don’t Skip The Other Museums
+Don’t Underestimate The Other Museums

 Yes, the Louvre is the biggest museum highlight in town, and it’s definitely a must-see.
 But don’t restrict your visit to just the Louvre.
 Paris has plenty of diverse museums that would be THE place to go in every other city.